komministern/gca_simulator/README.md

-# GCA-Analysis-Tool
+# gca simulator
-A simple tool for managing history logs on the Harris, previously ITT, GCA  system.
+A GCA landing simulator using X-Plane 10.